REM Sleep Guide

 ★★★★★

-Alcohol suppresses REM in the first half of the night through its GABA-enhancing mechanism, then causes REM rebound in the second half – producing fragmented, vivid dreams and light, unrefreshing sleep.
+Alcohol suppresses REM in the first half of the night through its GABA-enhancing mechanism, then causes REM rebound in the second half — producing fragmented, vivid dreams and light, unrefreshing sleep.
 This disrupted second-half REM provides fewer cognitive and emotional processing benefits than normal consolidated REM (Landolt et al.).
-Eliminating alcohol within 3 hours of bed is the most impactful lifestyle change for REM quality, and the effect is present from the very first alcohol-free night.
+Eliminating alcohol within 3 hours of bed is the most impactful reversible lifestyle change for REM quality, effective from the very first alcohol-free night.

 3

-Consistent Sleep Schedule – Same Time Every Day
+Consistent Sleep Schedule — Same Wake Time Every Day

 ★★★★